-The BioCASE Provider Software (BPS), an xml data binding middleware, is used as an abstraction layer in front of a database.
-After local configuration the database is accessible as a BioCASE service - as defined by the BioCASE protocol - and can be used to create distributed heterogenous information systems.
-The BPS is agnostic to the kind of data being exchanged and any conceptual schema, such as ABCD for the BioCASE network, can be used to set up distributed networks.
+The BioCASe Provider Software (BPS), an xml data binding middleware, is used as an abstraction layer in front of a database.
+After installation and configuration the database is accessible as a BioCASe service - as defined by the BioCASe protocol - and can be used to create distributed heterogenous information systems.
+The BPS is agnostic to the kind of data being exchanged and any conceptual schema, such as ABCD (Access to Biological Collections Data) for the BioCASe networks, can be used to set up distributed networks.

 The connection to the database is done by different database modules that use SQL templates.
 This way it is easy to build new DB modules for different DB vendors.
-Non SQL capable databases will not be supported.
-There are a variety of DBMSs already supported by the wrapper - for a list of supported databases see the documentation.
+Non SQL capable databases are not be supported (with the exception of Excel, which ships with an ODBC driver).
+Most of the current relational DBMSs are supported by the wrapper - for a complete list of supported databases see the documentation.

 The latest stable version provided as a gzipped tarball archive for download.
 It is suitable for Windows, Linux, MacOS X, Solaris and probably all other Unixes.
 If you use Subversion, you download the latest stable version directly from the repository via anonymous access: http://ww2.biocase.org/svn/bps2/branches/stable.

 The Provider Software requires Python 2.5+ to run.
 Even though it also runs on versions 2.6 and 2.7, the recommended Python version is 2.5.
 For later versions, the package required for connecting the BPS to the database used may be not available yet.
 You can go to the libs test page of the BGBM installation, find the package required for your DBMS and check out the availability for newer Python versions on the respective website.